ESIvy/esivy.gihub.io/content/posts/books-for-thought-on-education-and-purpose.md

 ---
-title: Books for thought on Education and Purpose
+title: "Books for thought on Education and Purpose"
 date: '2015-03-26T11:30:28-05:00'
 status: publish
 path: /books-for-thought-on-education-and-purpose